F5Networks/f5-azure-arm-templates/experimental/cluster/failover-api/learning_stack/README.md

 - F5 Azure ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
 Depending on which template you are using, this includes deployment logs (stdout/stderr), Cloud Libs execution logs, recurring solution logs (metrics, failover, and so on), and more.
 - Supported F5 ARM templates do not reconfigure existing Azure resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 Similarly, templates that deploy Azure load balancer(s) do not configure load balancing rules or probes on those resources to forward external traffic to the BIG-IP(s).
 You must create these resources after the deployment has succeeded.
 - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
-- This template requires that the resource group name the deployment uses to be no longer than **35** characters as a result of limitations to tag size within Azure.
 - This template now supports associating Azure NIC IP configurations with up to two BIG-IP traffic groups, allowing each BIG-IP VE device to process traffic for applications associated with the traffic group for which the device is active.
 See [Traffic Group Configuration](#traffic-group-configuration) for instructions.
 - Persistence and connection mirroring are now supported in this template.
 It also supports mirroring of APM sessions.
 - The BIG-IP VE failover log can be found at **/var/log/cloud/azure/azureFailover.log**.